 Talent treating cover glass with Lysine solution.

-Affix a 0.13 millimeters thick double-sided adhesive [1], laser-cut to accommodate the dimensions of the flow array top and the flow channel, to the flow array top, taking care to precisely align the channel cut-outs [2].
+Affix a 0.13 millimeters thick, double-sided adhesive [1], laser-cut to accommodate the dimensions of the flow array top and the flow channel, to the flow array top, taking care to precisely align the channel cut-outs [2].

 Talent affixing double-sided adhesive to the cover glass.

-Talent laser cutting the cover glass.
+Talent ensuring that the channel cut-outs are aligned.

-Affix a 0.1-millimeter thick mylar spacer [1], laser-cut to accommodate the dimensions of the flow array top and the flow channel, to the adhesive strip, taking care to precisely align the channel cut-outs.
+Affix a 0.1-millimeters thick mylar spacer [1], laser-cut to accommodate the dimensions of the flow array top and the flow channel, to the adhesive strip, taking care to precisely align the channel cut-outs.
 Repeat the steps until the desired channel height is achieved [2].

 Talent affixing thick mylar space to the cover glass.

-Talent laser cutting to accommodate dimensions of the flow array.
+Talent repeating steps until desired channel height is achieved.

 Affix a rectangular cover glass to the bottom-most adhesive strip with the Poly-D-Lysine-treated side facing the adhesive [1].
 After assembly is complete, apply firm and equal pressure to the top and bottom of the construction and hold for 1 minute [2].